Great to have you, Rush Limboy, here behind the Golden EIB.

 And I think what Trump's doing, I think he's sly as a fox.

-I think what he is doing uh on a daily basis, baiting uh the liberals in the BDS, baiting the liberals in Hollywood to attack him, it just gets him much like you said every time Hillary Clinton opened their mouth for support dropped two percent.
+I think what he is doing on a daily basis, baiting the liberals in the BDF, baiting the liberals in Hollywood to attack him, it just gets him, much like they said, every time Hillary Clinton opened her mouth, her support dropped 2%.

-I think this is the same what he's doing by every time Madonna says something, uh Trump's support goes up two percent.
+I think this is the same what he's doing by every time Madonna says something, Trump's support goes up 2%.

-And it all it's all about Michigan, Wisconsin, Pennsylvania, Ohio.
+And it's all about Michigan, Wisconsin, Pennsylvania, Ohio.

 Who cares what people out in California think?